Pusher centrifuge: Process characteristics

 The important parameters are screen area, acceleration level in the final drainage zone and cake thickness.
 Cake filtration affects residence time and volumetric throughput.
 Residence on the screen is controlled by the screen's length and diameter, cake thickness and the frequency and stroke length of the cake.

 Feed

 Pushers utilise the cake layer to act as a filter, hence the feed normally contains high solid concentration containing fast draining, crystalline, granular or fibrous solids.
-The solid concentration ranges from 25-65 wt%.
+The solid concentration ranges from 25 to 65 wt%.
 The mean particle size suitable for pushers must be at least 150 μm.
 The capacity depends on the basket diameter and ranges from 1 ton/h to 120tons/h.

 Operations

 The cake is under centrifugal force.
 It becomes drier as it progresses in the basket and is discharged from the pusher basket into the solid discharge housing (pusher centrifuge operation).
 The stroke length ranges from 30 to 80 mm and the stroke frequency is between 45 and 90strokes/min.